Pickles by Brian Crane for March 20, 2020

 19. Desron14 blue

-amanbe3 over 4 years ago
+amanbe3 almost 5 years ago

 Each of the streets to the left and right of the one I live on have the same numbers as my street.
 The names of the streets look and sound nothing alike.
 We have lived here 30 years.
 In that time, we have gotten a lot of mail for the other houses and I am positive they have gotten our mail as well.
 We once got a tax refund check that wasn’t ours and my daughter’s refund check was delayed for weeks because it was sent back to the IRS because it was delivered wrong.
 I no longer get my medications delivered by mail and I no longer get my tax refund sent by mail because of missing refund checks and meds.
 I used to deliver the misrouted mail on my walks.
 Now I just mark it DELIVERED TO THE WRONG ADDRESS and stick it back in the box.